 Suggested Tour: Siquijor Cambugahay Falls and Heritage Day Trip

 This large waterfall in Sagada is another falls that you shouldn’t miss.
 Bomod-ok means “big” which makes sense since the fall itself measures 200 meters high.
 But what’s interesting about going here?
 Well, visiting Bomod-ok Falls is like hitting two birds with one stone.
 Since the waterfall is located just in the Northern part of Rice Terraces, you’ll have the opportunity to see this view that was once a part of the Seven Wonders of the World.
 The long trek-hike is pretty challenging and will take you for about an hour.
 However, if you like photography, you’ll probably spend more time trekking.
 The boulders and the views are just breathtaking, you’d take a lot of pictures.
 When you reach the waterfall, you’d be welcomed by the stunning Bomod-ok Falls and its cascading water.

 Height: Base tier: approximately 10 meters (32 ft); upper tier: approximately 5 meters (16 ft)

 This two-tiered waterfall is not known to a lot of people but undoubtedly deserves attention.
-Since Zamboanga City is not popular for waterfalls, it isn’t surprising that only a few people know the existence of Merloquet Falls.
-And for me, that’s a great one since you will not see so much crowd when you get here, and you can definitely enjoy the waterfall.
+Since Zamboanga City is not popular for waterfalls, it isn’t surprising that only a few people know about the existence of Merloquet Falls.
+And for me, that’s a great one since you will not see so much crowd when you get here, and you can enjoy the waterfall.

 Merloquet Falls’ waters cascade gently through its stair-like tiers of rocks.
-The stunning curtain waterfalls is a sight to see!
+The stunning curtain waterfalls are a sight to see!
 Also, since the water isn’t as strong as the other waterfalls in the country, you can climb to the rocks without the hassle.
 So do it and enjoy a relaxing hydromassage.

 18. Lulugayan Falls